spryima/CodeJourney/README.md

 # List of Projects:

-CLI Bot Helper (Sep 10, 2023)
+Addres Book (Sep 23, 2023)
-> Сonsole-based assistant bot that recognizes commands entered from the keyboard and responds according to the entered command.
+> Сonsole-based Address Book that recognizes commands entered from the keyboard and responds according to the entered command.

 Calculator (Aug 31, 2023)
 > Program performs basic mathematical operations on numbers sequentially